Truman Bulldogs baseball: Stadium

 The Bulldogs have played their home games at Bulldogs Baseball Park since 1966.
 The stadium is located just to the south of Stokes Stadium (Truman's Football Stadium) and adjacent to the Bulldogs Softball Park.
-The current capacity of the stadium is at 250.
-The field has gone under many renovations during its time and consistently plays as one of the nicest playing surfaces in Division II.
+The current capacity of the stadium is 250.
+The field has undergone many renovations, and consistently plays as one of the nicest playing surfaces in Division II.